danielChuks/unique-number-dappGame/workshop.md

 # 2.0.1 Problem Analytics

 The first step to implementing any application or provide any solution to a problem is to do what we call problem analytics.
-This problem analyitics entails defining the general scope of the issue and how we intend to sove the problem this problem with our application.
+This problem analyitics entails defining the general scope of the issue and how we intend to solve the problem with our application.
 You should also write your own answers in your Reach program (index.rsh) using a comment. /* Remember comments are written like this. */